Avian & Exotics

 • Reduced appetite

-• Skin lesions and/or sores
+• Skin lesions or sores

 • Crooked back